-6. Process to follow when a Low-Level Concern is raised
+7. Process to follow when a Low-Level Concern is raised

-\NB - if the concern is about the Executive Headteacher/Headteacher, then the Chair of Governors should be informed.
+\NB - if the concern is about the Executive Headteacher/Headteacher, then the Chair of Local Governors should be informed.

-7. Low level Concerns Reporting Form
+8. Low level Concerns Reporting Form

 Your details

 Name (optional)

 Role

 School

-Date and time of completing this form
+Date and time of completing

+this form

 Details of individual (including yourself for self-reporting) whom the concern is about

 Name

 Role

 Relationship to the individual reporting eg manager, colleague

-Details of concern
+201104900 Details of concern

-Please include as much detail as possible.
-Think about the following: What behaviour and/or incident are you reporting?
-What exactly happened?
-Why does the behaviour and/or incident worry you?
-Why do you believe the behaviour and/or incident is not consistent with our Staff Code of Conduct?
+you?
+Why do you believe the beho aviour and/or incident is not co

-Details of any children or young involved people
+Details of any children or young people involved

 Name(s)

 Next Steps

-Are you willing to meet with the
+Are you willing to meet with the Executive Headteacher/Headteacher and DSL to discuss your concern?
+YES NO

-Executive

-Headteacher/Headteacher and YES NO

-DSL to discuss your concern?
 Please circle as appropriate.